suryakiran1993/aws-demo-project/README.md

 - Vite + React
 - Material UI (MUI) for components
 - Tailwind CSS for layout and utilities
-- localStorage for data persistence
+- sessionStorage for data persistence

 ## Usage